Measure equivalence classification of transvection-free right-angled Artin groups

 \subsection{Characterization of vertex stabilizers of the extension graph}

-Given a measured groupoid $\calg$ over a base space $Y$, we say that a measured subgroupoid $\calh$ is \emph{stably maximal} (among subgroupoids of $\calg$) with respect to a property $(P)$ if for every measured subgroupoid $\calh'$ of $\calg$ satisfying $(P)$, if $\calh$ is stably contained in $\calh'$, then $\calh$ is stably equivalent to $\calh'$.
+Given a measured groupoid $\calg$ over a base space $Y$, we say that a measured subgroupoid $\calh$ is \emph{stably maximal} (among subgroupoids of $\calg$) with respect to a property $(\mathsf{P})$ if for every measured subgroupoid $\calh'$ of $\calg$ satisfying $(\mathsf{P})$, if $\calh$ is stably contained in $\calh'$, then $\calh$ is stably equivalent to $\calh'$.

-The following key proposition gives a groupoid-theoretic characterization of vertex stabilizers of the extension graph; Property~2.(a) in its statement is the groupoid-theoretic analogue of Property~$(*)$ from the introduction.
+The following key proposition gives a groupoid-theoretic characterization of vertex stabilizers of the extension graph; Property~2.(a) should be viewed as the groupoid-theoretic analogue of Property~$(*)$ from the introduction.
 Some intuition on Property~2.(b) coming from the group-theoretic setting is also provided in the introduction, under the heading \emph{A word on the proof of the classification theorem}.

 \begin{prop} Let $G$ be a non-cyclic transvection-free right-angled Artin group.
 Let $\calg$ be a measured groupoid over a standard finite measure space $Y$, and let $\rho:\calg\to G$ be a strict action-type cocycle.
 Let $\calh\subseteq\calg$ be a measured subgroupoid.
-Then the following conditions are equivalent. \begin{enumerate} \item There exist a conull Borel subset $Y^*\subseteq Y$ and a partition $Y^*=\dunion_{i\in I}Y_i$ into at most countably many Borel subsets such that for every $i\in I$, there exists a cyclic parabolic subgroup $Z_i$ of $G$ such that $\calh_{|Y_i}$ is equal to the $(\calg_{|Y_i},\rho)$-stabilizer of $Z_i$, i.e.\ $\calh_{|Y_i}=(\rho^{-1}(Z_i\times Z_i^{\perp}))_{|Y_i}$. \item The following two conditions hold: \begin{enumerate} \item the subgroupoid $\calh$ is everywhere nonamenable and stably normalizes an amenable subgroupoid of $\calg$ of infinite type, and $\calh$ is stably maximal (among subgroupoids of $\calg$) with respect to these two properties; \item whenever $\calh'\subseteq\calg$ is an everywhere nonamenable measured subgroupoid which normalizes an amenable subgroupoid $\cala'$ of infinite type with $\cala'\cap\calh$ stably trivial, there exists an everywhere nonamenable measured subgroupoid $\calh''\subseteq\calh$ such that $\calh'\cap\calh''$ is stably trivial. \end{enumerate} \end{enumerate} \end{prop}
+Then the following conditions are equivalent. \begin{enumerate} \item There exist a conull Borel subset $Y^*\subseteq Y$ and a partition $Y^*=\dunion_{i\in I}Y_i$ into at most countably many Borel subsets such that for every $i\in I$, there exists a cyclic parabolic subgroup $Z_i$ of $G$ such that $\calh_{|Y_i}$ is equal to the $(\calg_{|Y_i},\rho)$-stabilizer of $Z_i$, i.e.\ $\calh_{|Y_i}=(\rho^{-1}(Z_i\times Z_i^{\perp}))_{|Y_i}$. \item The following two conditions hold: \begin{enumerate} \item the subgroupoid $\calh$ is everywhere nonamenable and stably normalizes an amenable subgroupoid of $\calg$ of infinite type, and $\calh$ is stably maximal (among subgroupoids of $\calg$) with respect to these two properties; \item for every Borel subset $U\subseteq Y$ of positive measure, whenever $\calh'\subseteq\calg_{|U}$ is an everywhere nonamenable measured subgroupoid which normalizes an amenable subgroupoid $\cala'$ of $\calg_{|U}$ of infinite type with $\cala'\cap\calh_{|U}$ stably trivial, there exists an everywhere nonamenable measured subgroupoid $\calh''\subseteq\calh_{|U}$ such that $\calh'\cap\calh''$ is stably trivial. \end{enumerate} \end{enumerate} \end{prop}

 In the sequel, a subgroupoid $\calh$ of $\calg$ satisfying one of the equivalent conclusions of Proposition~\ref{prop:raag} will be called a \emph{$(\calg,\rho)$-vertex subgroupoid}: this terminology suggests that it plays the role of a vertex stabilizer of the extension graph $\Gamma^e$ -- where $\Gamma$ is the underlying graph of $G$.